 The ISSUE is that the University's recycling percentage in 2009 was 20%.
-The SOLUTION is to provide access for easier and more efficient recycling options and to create and implement an effective education curriculum campus-wide to encourage recycling by students, faculty and staff, with a recycling target goal of 50%.
+The SOLUTION has been to provide access for easier and more efficient recycling options and to create and implement an effective education curriculum campus-wide to encourage recycling by students, faculty and staff, with a recycling target goal of 50%.
+Additionally, work has been done to reduce the use of single-use products that may end up in the recyling stream, like single-use water bottles for example.

 Framingham State University initiated single stream recycling in September 2009, reducing the confusion of the recycling process.
+The number and size of recycling containers has increased with plans for signage and lids to encourage and understanding of what is recyclable.
+Fifty-one new receptacles with separate trash and recycling compartments were purchased and placed throughout the campus.

 Toner cartridges, furniture, computers, fluorescent bulbs, telephones, and batteries are also recycled.
+A truck load of fluorescent bulbs, computer equipment, and batteries were recycled in Fall 2010.
+About 60 cubic yards of metal products are recycled per semester.
 The University has also implemented a policy of ordering only recycled paper for photocopying and printing.